Library Menu

 Learn how the archives digitizes and preserves photographic images.

-If you would like to request a specific training topic or have any questions about the training services the Library provides, please contact the Library at 516-367-6872, email libraryhelp@cshl.edu, or use the form below to schedule a session.
+If you would like to request a specific training topic or have any questions about the training services the Library provides, please contact the Library at 516-367-6872, email libraryhelp@cshl.edu.